vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 will give you the names of all the films released in _either_ 1994 or 2000.

-When combining `AND` and `OR`, or  clauses, be sure to enclose the individual clauses in parentheses, like so:
+When combining `AND` and `OR`, be sure to enclose the individual clauses in parentheses, like so:

 ```
 SELECT title